Satergo/Satergo/README.md

 To run the wallet from the sources, run the command `./gradlew run`.

-To build a runtime, run `./gradlew satergoRuntime -Pplatform=<platform>`, where platform can be any of `win linux linux-aarch64 linux-arm32 mac mac-aarch64`.
+To build a portable runtime, run `./gradlew satergoRuntime -Pplatform=<platform>`, where platform can be any of `win linux linux-aarch64 linux-arm32 mac mac-aarch64`.

+To build a Windows installer, you need to be on Windows.
+Then, run `./gradlew satergoWinInstaller -Pplatform=win -PbuildInstaller` (if using CMD, don't write `./`)

 To build runtimes for all platforms, run `./build-all-runtimes.sh`.